Catholic Sacred Art in Puerto Rico

 Read this in Spanish

-Dark was the time when Judas betrayed Jesus, which led to His suffering, crucifixion and death on the Cross; a time when the faith of His followers was tested.
-But when the Messiah-Christ rose on the third day, their prayers were answered, their faith fulfilled, their joy overflowing.
+Dark was the time when Judas betrayed Jesus, which led to His suffering, crucifixion, and death on the Cross; a time when the faith of His followers was tested.
+But when the Messiah, Christ, rose on the third day, their prayers were answered, their faith was fulfilled, and their joy overflowed.

 Christ is Resurrected!
 Hallelujah!